wangziqi2013/wangziqi2013.github.io/_posts/2018-05-21-Redundant-Memory-Mappings-for-Fast-Access-to-Large-Memories.markdown

 The operating system is responsible for preparing a data structure called the range table in the main memory, and sets the range table root control register, CR-RT (like CR3), to the physical address of the root of the table.
-The paper suggests that the range table be organized as a B-Tree, with the base virtual addresses and limit as key, and offset, permission bits as value.
+The paper suggests that the range table be organized as a B-Tree, with the base virtual addresses and limit as key, offset and permission bits as value.
+The experiments in later sections, however, claims that using a linked list does not affect performance much.
+The hardware walker searches the range table, and loads the entry into the range lookaside buffer.
+The compact B-Tree representation can provide up to 128 range mappings in a 4KB page.